SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/cors-and-redirection-urls.md

 > [!NOTE]
 > All URLs can optionally be configured per environment.
 >
-> You can list multiple of each type (except default) if you put one per line.
+> You can list multiple of each type (except default).
 >
 > Consider if whitelisting is sufficient or you need a CORS redirect.